vhub-team/native-db/functions/0xBA01E7B6DEEFBBC9.md

 # CUTSCENE::SET_CUTSCENE_PED_COMPONENT_VARIATION

 ## Summary
-Sets a request to change the component variation, only valid for a single frame.
+Sets a request to change the component variation, only valid for a single frame

 ## Parameters
 * **STRING** sceneHandle